According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine on October 17.

 Three other incidents occurred last month: Sept.
 22 with 1,500 casualties; Sept.
 28 with 1,470; and Sept.
 21 with 1,440.

-According to a report published on September 23, “The past four month have proven the most costly for Russian forces since war began in 2022.”
+According to a U.K. report published on September 23, “The past four month have proven the most costly for Russian forces since war began in 2022.”

 The report stated that Russian casualties (both killed and injured) were over 1,000 per day.
 They were 1,262 in may, 1,163 June, 1,140 July, and 1,187 August.
 It added that the total number of casualties since the start was “likely” over 610,000.

-He said that the Russian military doctrine was based on style and relied on Russia’s depth and resources, including its manpower.
+He said that the Russian military doctrine was based on Soviet style and relied on Russia’s depth and resources, including its manpower.

 “The way (Russian President Vladimir Putin) Putin just threw thousands of people at Nazis in the 40s is not very different from what (Soviet Leader Joseph) Stalin does in this terrible aggression war against Ukraine.”